-You can't escape it.
-There'll come a day when you will have to prove yourself, mentally and physically.
+It’s called the deadlift.
+You can’t escape it.
+There’ll come a day when you will have to prove yourself, mentally and physically.
 Fate will challenge you.
-There won't be any off-center pulleys, spring-loaded leverage machines, or padded benches to lie down on.
-It will just be you, up against it.
+There won’t be any off-center pulleys.
+No spring-loaded leverage machines.
+There won’t be padded benches to lie down on.
+It will just be you, up against the bar.
 How will you stack up?
-Can you cut the mustard?
-To find out just what kind of person you are (before you face some life-or-death challenge) there is a test you can take.
-It's called the deadlift.
+Can you cut it?

 Imagine your life is on the line, or the life of someone you love.
 And to save that life, you must drive every fiber of muscle into and beyond total tension at the same time every neuron of your brain is overloaded to the limits.
-The deadlift is the lift that will teach you how well you can meet that life-or-death moment, and prepare you to get more out of your body than you ever imagined you had.
+The deadlift is the lift that will teach you how well you can meet that life-or-death moment.
+It will prepare you to get more out of your body than you ever imagined you had.

-I'm going to give you a precise definition of the deadlift, making it as simple as I can, so you have no question about what your task is when you face a half ton or more of heartless cast iron and heat-treated steel crystals rolled into a bar and plates.
-This is what the word "deadlift" means, straight from the rule book of the International Powerlifting Federation:
+I’m going to give you a precise definition, making it as simple as I can.
+This way, you will have no question about what your task is when you face the bar.
+It’s a half ton or more of heartless cast iron and heat-treated steel crystals rolled into a bar and plates.
+This is what the word “deadlift” means.
+It’s straight from the rule book of the International Powerlifting Federation:

 - The bar must be laid horizontally in front of the lifter sleet, gripped with an optional grip in both hands, and lifted with one continuous movement until the lifter is standing erect.

 - The lifter shall face the front of the platform.

 - On completion of the lift, the knees shall be locked in a straight position and the shoulders thrust back.